AswathyRajM/next-auth/README.md

-# Express app using PGSQL and Sequelize
+# Express app using PGSQL and Sequelize REST API
 ## CRUD Operation on student data